-NOTE: The function of load has changed since previous releases of FRANZ LISP and the following description should be read carefully.

-load now serves the function of both fasl and the old load.
-Load will search a user defined search path for a lisp source or object file with the filename s_filename (with the extension I or .o added as appropriate).
+- NOTE: The function of load has changed since previous releases of FRANZ LISP and the following description should be read carefully. - SIDE EFFECT: load now serves the function of both fasl and the old load.
+Load will search a user defined search path for a lisp source or object file with the filename s_filename (with the extension .1 or .o added as appropriate).
 The search path which load uses is the value of (status load-search-path).
-The default is (I.I /usr/lib/lisp) which means look in the current directory first and then /usr/lib/lisp.
+The default is (l.l/usr/lib/lisp) which means look in the current directory first and then /usr/lib/lisp.
 The file which load looks for depends on the last two characters of s_filename.
-If s_filename ends with ".I" then load will only look for a file name s_filename and will assume that this is a FRANZ LISP source file.
-If s_filename ends with ".o" then load will only look for a file named s_filename and will assume that this is a FRANZ LISP object file to be fasled in.
-Otherwise, load will first look for s_filename.o, then s_filename.l and finally s_filename itself.
+If s_filename ends with ".1" then load will only look for a file name s_filename and will assume that this is a FRANZ LISP source file.
+If s_filename ends with ".o" then load will only look for a file name ds with ".o" then load will only look for a file name ds filename.
+If s_filename.
+I and finally s_filename itself.
 If it finds s_filename.o it will assume that this is an object file, otherwise it will assume that it is a source file.
 An object file is loaded using fasl and a source file is loaded by reading and evaluating each form in the file.
-The optional arguments st map and g warn are passed to fasl should fasl be called.

-NOTE: load requires a port to open the file s_filename.
+The optional arguments st_map and g_warn are passed to fasl should fasl be called. - NOTE: load requires a port to open the file s_filename.
 It then lambda binds the symbol piport to this port and reads and evaluates the forms.